Contact Form

 Movement

-The bison can either move one squares in one orthogonal direction and then three in the other orthogonal direction, (like a camel), or two squares in one orthogonal direction and then three in the other orthogonal direction (a stretched knights-move).
+The bison can either move one squares in one orthogonal direction and then three in the other orthogonal direction, (like a camel), or two squares in one orthogonal direction and then three in the other orthogonal direction (like a zebra).
 When moving, the bison jumps, i.e., the move can be completed regardless whether the intervening squares are occupied.

 Movement diagram